Falcons vs. Titans: The Good, The Bad, The Ugly

 The Good

 Dean Pees is one of the most respected defensive coordinators in the NFL, and there were encouraging signs from the unit as a whole on Friday night against the Titans.
-Entering the 2021 season, the biggest question room for improvement was Atlanta 29th ranked defense and a passing defense that finished dead last in the NFL.
+Entering the 2021 season, the biggest question regarding room for improvement was Atlanta 29th-ranked defense and a passing defense that finished dead last in the NFL.

-The Titans were only three of 12 on third downs against the Atlanta defense.
+The Titans were only 3-of-12 on third downs against the Atlanta defense.

 Linebacker Mykal Walker was a PFF All-Rookie Team selection last year.
 He has been a camp standout in August.
 Walker got in on the action with four tackles and half a sack.

-Undrafted free agent linebacker Dorian Etheridge was arguably the player of the game for Atlanta.
+Undrafted free agent linebacker Dorian Etheridge was a standout for Atlanta.
 Etheridge finished with 13 tackles, nearly double the next Falcon, and three tackles for loss.
-Linebacker is one of the few positions of strength on the Falcons defense, but Etheridge did his part to earn a spot in the rotations for future games.
+Linebacker is one of the few positions of strength on the Falcons defense, but Etheridge did his part to earn a spot in the rotation for future games.

 The Bad

-With second and third units taking all of the snaps, there were still too many penalties.
+With second- and third-unit guys taking all of the snaps, there were still too many penalties.
 The Falcons were penalized 11 times for 99 yards.

 Falcons vs. Titans: The Good, The Bad, The Ugly